cgranell/tfm-ideas/README.md

 *Hyphotesis*: Researcher's spatial position determines collaboration patterns.
 Do you work with your next door researchers?

 *Summary*: Scholarly publication is a key indicator or variable for university decision makers as it determines to certain extent the degree of research, innovation and kwowledge achieved by an individual, group, and even the entire institution.

-What is the role and relevance of an individual’s spatial position on a campus?
+Rather than looking at scholarly publications as a metric to measure productive researchers or research groups, we attempt to expin schlart publica ttaken a spatial perspective.
+Relevant questions that are of interest in this thesis are: What is the role and relevance of an individual’s spatial position on a campus?
 And that of a reseach group?.

 The idea of the project is to examine the collaboration patterns of the research groups and faculties at UJI, through their academic output (papers available at the institutional repository), and in relation to the organizational structures in terms of institutional affiliation (faculty, department/institute, researcg group) and spatial configuration (building) , andpostiti inside the campus) over the last 5 or 10 years.
 This rtyo of wrk hasn been tradiatio acchacoiede totruy network theory.
 Te novelty of the theses is to complemnte network theory with spatial distribution and mapping of intra-building and intra-department collaboration.
 Resulting applicatio will take the form of a web-based Shiny application and R package.

+This project is part of a larger project called **Atlas of UJI: 10 key  visualisations to explain the impact of UJI**

 *Related work*: [An exploration of collaborative scientific production at MIT through spatial organization and institutional affiliation](http://journals.plos.org/plosone/article?id=10.1371/journal.pone.0179334)